Ventrosky/python-scripts/README.md

 # README:
 > Collection of various python scripts

+## network-recon
+- `recon.py`                     - script to run enumeration scripts on targets based on running services

 ## nlp-scripts
 > Collection of scripts and exercises written during a course of Natural Language Processing